boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 ![dragging fields to configure data for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/configure-widget.png)

 ### Binding Fields
-On binding field to the PoP widget, default date ranges calculated based on the bounded field and set as a selected filter.
+When binding a field to the PoP widget, default date ranges are calculated based on the bound field and set as a selected filter.

 ![default date range for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-defaultdaterange-denote.png)

-By default, the PoP widget is rendered with a default filter value that cannot be discarded.
-We only allow for resetting the filters to default if changes have been made.
-The default date range is calculated based on the span of days between the minimum and maximum dates of the bounded field.
+The PoP widget is initially rendered with a default filter value that cannot be removed.
+Filters can only be reset to default if changes have been made.
+The default date range is determined by the number of days between the minimum and maximum dates of the bound field.

-You can select the Relative/Custom date ranges using the `Relative Combobox` or `Calendars.` We can select any date ranges irrespective of the bounded field.
-That field is used to calculate the default date ranges and for filtering purposes.
+Users can select Relative/Custom date ranges using the `Relative Combobox` or `Calendars`, regardless of the bound field.
+The bound field is used for calculating default date ranges and for filtering purposes.

 ![popup dialog for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-popup.png)

-The following relative items are displayed under the Date Range:
+Under the Date Range, the following relative items are displayed:

 ![date range relative items for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-daterange-relativeitems.png)

-The following relative items are displayed under the Compare To:
+Under the Compare To, the following relative items are displayed:

 ![date range relative items for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-customrange-relativeitems.png)

-In both relative items Combobox, the `Custom` will be selected automatically if you choose custom range from calendar or enter custom range manually using the `Combobox` input section.
+In both relative items Combobox, the `Custom` option will be automatically selected if a custom range is chosen from the calendar or entered manually in the `Combobox` input section.

 > **IMPORTANT:**
-* The PoP widget won't act as a slave for any widget.
+> * The PoP widget does not function as a slave for any widget.
-* The PoP widget always has a default value selected in it.
-We can reset it, but we can't discard it's filter values.
+> * The PoP widget always has a default value selected and filter values cannot be discarded.
-* No widget is mapped as a slave by default to the PoP widget.
-We need to manually configure the required widgets as slaves.
+> * No widget is automatically mapped as a slave to the PoP widget; required widgets must be configured manually.
-* The widget acting as a slave for the PoP widget will display it’s virtual measure in view mode only.
+> * Widgets acting as slaves for the PoP widget will only display their virtual measure in view mode.
-* For now, PoP support is provided for the Chart widget(except Bubble Scatter, Combo and Radar Polar), Grid and KPI card only.
+> * Currently, PoP support is available for the Chart widget (excluding Bubble Scatter, Combo, and Radar Polar), Grid, and KPI card.